josecastillofl/josecastillofl/README.md

 - Version Control: Git
 - Cloud Platforms: Azure

-Feel free to explore my projects and reach out for collaboration or discussions.
-Let's connect and explore the fascinating world of data together! 🚀
+Feel free to explore my projects and reach out for collaboration or discussions. 🚀

 <!--
 **josecastillofl/josecastillofl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.